DireTabacchi/kobold-lang/README.md

 ## Types

 Kobold is a strongly-typed language.

+### Base Types

 The following types can be used in variable declarations.

 ```
 int     // 64-bit signed integer